 Research with Humans & Nonhumans

-Federal guidelines now require that each institution engaged in research involving human subjects establish an Institutional Review Board (IRB) to review and approve such research projects.
+Federal guidelines now require that any institution engaged in research involving human subjects or animals establish an Institutional Review Board (IRB) and/or Institutional Animal Care and Use Committee (IACUC) to review and approve such research projects.

 NSF Grant Guide Revisions